-Q-bital Healthcare Solutions have joined forces with their Swedish distributor, Meditek, to deliver 4 fully equipped surgery modules in just six months to Norra Älvsborg County Hospital in Trollhättan.
-The modules are replacing some of the existing operating rooms during a major renovation that will last for three years.
+Q-bital Healthcare Solutions delivered 4 fully equipped surgery modules within just six months to Norra Älvsborg County Hospital in Trollhättan.
+The modules are replacing some of the existing operating rooms during a major three year renovation project.

 The Northern Älvsborg County Hospital (NÄL) is an emergency hospital that conducts almost 9,000 planned and emergency operations every year.
 In the existing premises, which have been in use for about 30 years, there have been repeated roof leaks in recent years, which eventually became an acute problem.

 “This meant that one of the operating departments was closed rather quickly.
 However, in order to maintain services as an emergency hospital, there must be a certain number of operating rooms,” says Diana Cagner, Project Manager at Västfastigheter, who manages the hospital property.

 Since a renovation process takes several years, a quick alternative was needed to keep operations up and running.
 The solution involved temporary replacement facilities in the form of module operating rooms.
 A solution that Region Skåne has used before for a hospital in Malmö.

 “In October 2020, we wrote a tender request document that was largely based on the needs and wishes of the business.
 It was important to include all the elements that the business, and we as property owners, cannot compromise on.
 These became our requirement specifications.
 The procurement process complied with the Public Procurement Act (LOU), and the tender request was released at the beginning of November.
 We received two tenders, one of which met the requirements we requested,” explains Diana Cagner.